MazdaX/PyStrand/README.md

 # PyStrand
-Python script for changing strand orientation of a VCF file (non-Illumina format [ACGT])
+Python scripts for changing strand orientation of a VCF file (non-Illumina format [ACGT])